 Linda Lam focuses her practice on representing individuals who have been harmed by corporate misconduct.
 She has prosecuted fraud, employment, breach of contract, breach of fiduciary duty, and medical malpractice claims brought under federal and state laws.

-Linda is also involved in the investigation and development of new cases, including disputes involving major real estate developments throughout the country.
-Before joining the firm, Linda was an associate attorney at a national employment law firm.
-While there, she represented individuals and retirees in cases arising under wage and hour laws, ERISA, and the Americans with Disabilities Act.
+Linda graduated magna cum laude from the University of California, Hastings College of the Law in 2014.
+Before joining Gibbs Law Group, Linda was an associate attorney at a national employment law firm, where she represented employees and retirees in wage and hour and employee benefits cases.

 Ulti-Mate Connectors, Inc. v.
 American General Life Insurance Company

-Represented plaintiffs who alleged that American General, among other defendants, fraudulently organized, administered, and sold rights to participate in voluntary employee beneficiary association plans that were not compliant with IRS regulations.
+Linda represented plaintiffs who alleged that American General, among other defendants, fraudulently organized, administered, and sold rights to participate in voluntary employee beneficiary association plans that were not compliant with IRS regulations.
 The litigation resulted in a favorable settlement for the plaintiffs.